“Moving money forward“ Money Forward

 ①Board of Directors

-The Company currently has ten directors.
-Independent external directors are to comprise a majority of the Board of Directors, and accordingly, six among the ten are independent external directors.
+The Company currently has eleven directors.
+Independent external directors are to comprise a majority of the Board of Directors, and accordingly, six among the eleven are independent external directors.

 In addition to the requirements of independent officers set forth in the Companies Act and by the Financial Instruments and Exchange, the Company has stipulated independence criteria for appointing independent external directors.
 The Company appoints external directors in accordance with these standards, with all six external directors being registered as independent directors.